 Scholars were also asked whether they have attended any SUNY Poly-hosted events in the past two years.
-Over half of respondents report attending the SUNY Poly Open House, several attended Accepted Students Day, and a single respondent indicates that they attended an unlisted campus event ("College fairs").
+Nearly half report attending the SUNY Poly Open House, several attended Accepted Students Day, and a single respondent indicates that they attended an unlisted campus event ("College fairs").